williamhc99/SnowPlow/README.md

 The rules for the next grid to plow is a 1 that is adjacent or diagonal to a 0 until there all possible 1s that can be 'plowed' are exhausted.

+The src folder contains 2 java files, one where Snowplow is displayed on stdout and one where Snowplow is displayed on a GUI.

 Example:

 Grid before snowplow: